cornwallisna/cw_website/index.md

 Events of note:

-* **October General Membership Meeting** - CANCELLED DUE TO HURRICAN IAN
-* **October Halloween Spooktacular** - More details to follow but save Halloween weekend / evenings.
-* **November General Membership Meeting** - will be held November 15 - Guest Speaker, The Calusa Water Keeper Organization.
+* **November General Membership Meeting** - will be held November 15.
-* **December Holiday Party** - will be on Saturday evening, December 3, from 6pm to 10pm, at the Terrace Hall.
-Save the date!
+* **December Holiday Party** - Canceled Due to Hurricane Ian damage at banquet facility.
-* **December General Membership Meeting/ for Board Elections** - December 13
+* **December General Membership Meeting/ for Board Elections**- December 13
+* **January New Years/Happy Hour Neighborhood Party** -  will be on January 7, from 3:30pm - 7:00pm.
+Rain date is Sunday, Jan 8.
+More details to follow.
+* **January General Membership Meeting** - will be held on January 17 -  Guest Speaker, The Calusa Water Keeper Organization.
-* **February 10 & 11, 2023** - Neighborhood Wide Garage Sale
+* **February 10 & 11, 2023** - Neighborhood Wide Garage Sale (Get your permit).
+* **February General Membership Meeting** - will be held February 21 - Guest Speaker TBA
 * **March 11, 2023** - Neighborhood Block Party (rain date will be Sunday March 12)
+* **March General Membership Meeting** - will be held on March 21 -  Guest Speaker, TBA
+* **April General Membership Meeting** - will be held on April 18 -  Guest Speaker, TBA

 To keep on the latest, add the [CNA Calendar](/calendar.html) to your Google/Apple calendars!